 Location: Chicago, USA – online and in-person options available

 Course dates: Variable, with courses commencing in spring, summer, fall and winter

 Adult Continuing Education courses in Fashion Design at the School of the Art Institute of Chicago are offered both online and in person.
 Students of all experience levels are welcome, from those who are learning to sew for the first time, to students with experience who are interested in advancing their skills in garment construction and fashion design.

-Draft a basic bodice from your personal measurements or a dress form to create a professional sloper, as well as sleeves, collars, a button-down shirt, and a lined, zippered shell.
+In Patternmaking and Construction: Above the Waist, students draft a basic bodice from personal measurements or a dress form to create a professional sloper, as well as sleeves, collars, a button-down shirt, and a lined, zippered shell.
 This course results in a bodice of the student's own design.

-Top image: the fashion resource center at School of the Art Institute of Chicago
+Top image: the fashion resource center at the School of the Art Institute of Chicago

 Dezeen Courses is a service from Dezeen that provides details of architecture, interiors, and design courses around the world.
 Click here for more information.